Prisons - Jail

 the process in which cases are reviewed, where parties request a formal

 change to an official decision.
-Appeals function both as a process for
+Function both as a process for

-error correction as well as a process of clarifying and interpreting law.
+as well as a process of clarifying and interpreting law.
+Appeals

 is simply an answer to a claim made by someone in a